-The Smart Prosperity Institute (SPI) offers travel awards for conference attendance on a competitive basis to current graduate students conducting environment-economy research of policy relevance for Canada.
+The Smart Prosperity Institute offers travel awards for (virtual) conferences on a competitive basis to current graduate students conducting environment-economy research of policy relevance for Canada.

-Proposals can be submitted by Masters or PhD students, who have been accepted or invited to present a poster or give a talk in a conference session, workshop or meeting.
-Requested funding should not exceed $1,500.00 CAD, and can be used to cover transportation to and lodging at the conference, as well as conference registration fees.
-The Travel Award Contest runs three times a year: at the start of the fall semester (end of September application deadline), at the start of the spring semester (end of January deadline) and at the start of the summer (end of April deadline).
+Applications can be submitted by Masters & PhD students, and Post-Doctoral Fellows, who have been accepted or invited to present in a virtual conference session, workshop or meeting.
+Requested funding should not exceed $1,500.00 CAD, and can be used to cover conference registration fees, and presentation software.

-Recipients of a Travel Award will work with the SPI Communications Team to develop an SPI guest blog post describing the policy relevance of their research findings.
-This will particularly help funded students enhance their ability to share their results to a range of different audiences, including policy makers, other key policy actors, and the broader public.
+Recipients of a Travel Award will work with Smart Prosperity’s Communications Team to contribute to the Student Blog Series.
+This will help funded students enhance their ability to share their results to a range of different audiences, including policy makers, other key policy actors and the broader public.

 Past Recipients of the Graduate Student Travel Award

 Annual Sustainability and Development Conference, University of Michigan 2019 – “Solutions for the World Oceans”

 Association of Environmental and Resource Economists, Southern Economic Association (SEA) Annual Conference 2019 – “Brain Freeze: Outdoor Cold and Indoor Cognitive Performance”

 Southern Economic Association, Washington DC., 2018. – “Carbon Tax, Productivity, and Reallocation: Lessons from Canadian Manufacturing Plants”

 Occasional Workshop in Environmental and Resource Economics, UCSB, 2018 – “Carbon Tax, Productivity, and Reallocation: Lessons from Canadian Manufacturing Plants”